Freshman classes provide glimpse of affirmative action ruling's impact on colleges - KESQ

 “The results show that we have more work to do to ensure that talented students from all backgrounds, including those most historically underrepresented at selective universities, have access to a Tufts education.
 And we are committed to doing that work, while adhering to the new legal constraints,” he said in an email.
 “We’ve already done a lot of work toward these ends and look forward to doing even more.”

+Sharp declines in the number of students of color can impact how prospective students view schools, leading some to choose other colleges where they might feel a stronger sense of community, said Mitchell Chang, a professor of higher education at the University of California, Los Angeles.

+“If we’re below a certain threshold, people who see themselves as having a more difficult time developing a sense of belonging will choose elsewhere,” he said.
+That’s especially true at selective colleges, where admitted students may be choosing between multiple top-tier schools.

-The drops in underrepresented minority students at colleges that have released data are smaller in scope than when states like Michigan and California passed bans on affirmative action decades earlier, Meyer said.
-When those bans were passed, the research on effective, non-race based ways of recruiting and enrolling a diverse class were less well-developed and researched, Meyer said.
+So far, the drops in underrepresented minority students are smaller in scope than when states like Michigan and California passed bans on affirmative action decades earlier, Meyer said.
+But since those bans, colleges have developed more best practices for effective, non-race-based ways of recruiting and enrolling a diverse class, Meyer said.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.